smeagolthellama/szakdolgozat-notes/overview.md

 ### mathematical challenges

-Given a complete, weighted graph with $(number of clients) nodes, calculate the minimum/optimal spanning binary tree with a given root.
+Given a complete, weighted graph with $(number of clients) nodes, calculate the minimum/optimal spanning tree with a given root.
 Update the graph when the weights change, using only local information

 ### DDoS protection